myluna08/homebridge-rituals/README.md

 Rituals & Genie are registered trademarks of Rituals Cosmetics Enterprise B.V.

 ## 07.ChangeLog
+* 1.1.0 adding debug traces, support more than 1 genie in your account and current version of genie 1.0 or 2.0, fragance only in (homebridge)
 * 1.0.8 fix error using functions exposed by homebridge and adding new characteristic to use FAN rotator speed.
 * 1.0.7 wrong, unstable version!
 * 1.0.6 fix error with secure store, in some cases appears in homebridge logs permission errors.